 - Assigning veterans to lead the lessons engages them and allows them to add value.
 They already know the content.
 Don’t exempt them, engage them.

-Call to Action: Commit the time and funds to develop the resource most critical to the success of your sales organization.
-If you need ideas on the curriculum, contact SBI for more details on how our world-class clients have implemented this initiative.
-Or click on the replay button below to view a recent SBI webinar with more information about sales process improvement.
+Commit the time and funds to develop the resource most critical to the success of your sales organization.
+If you need ideas on the curriculum, contact me for more details on how our world-class clients have implemented this initiative.

 Have expectations gone up and left you wondering if you can make your number?
 Here is an interactive tool that will help you understand if you have a chance at success.
 Take the Revenue Growth Diagnostic test and rate yourself against SBI’s sales and marketing strategy to find out if: